Guerrero Chimalli: History and description

 The sculpture was inaugurated on 13 December 2014.
 It was dedicated to the Tenochcas that defended Tenochtitlan during the Fall of Tenochtitlan.
-The scultpure has an observation deck at its arm.
+The sculpture has an observation deck at its arm.
 It is 40 m long, 2.4 m high and it is connected to the base with a staircase composed of 250 steps and an elevator.

 Sebastián described his work as "an exceptional, attractive and emotional colossus" whose purpose is "to promote the spirit, to understand what we are and to proceed as a society with a modern and universal mentality".

 Reception

 Like most of Sebastián's works, Guerrero Chimalli received mixed reactions to the artist's style.
 It additionally received criticism due to its cost as half of the municipality's population lives in some degree of poverty.
 According to Sebastián, the most expensive investment were the cranes that placed each piece.
 It was also compared to Mazinger Z, Ultraman, Godzilla and Transformers.
 Gil Gamés wrote for El Financiero: "You spot it from a distance and the warrior is ugly, but if you get closer it is simply hideous".
 Sebastián compared the criticism the sculpture received with similar opinions the Eiffel Tower experienced when it was inaugurated.